dantonnoriega/prospectus-draft/docs/index.md

     - Households have already self-selected into Double Up and non-Double Up. do their purchasing patterns differ substantially?
     - Is it possible to identify a Double Up purchase if we remove Michigan Produce?
     - This will depend a lot on how frequently Michigan produce is purchased without Double Up; otherwise, MI produce purchases will be a perfect predictor of Double Up transaction.
+3. **How does the snap benefit cycle affect purchasing patters.**
+    - This is an attempt to model the consumption cycle of SNAP participants who receive benefits under the MI benefits schedule.
+The neoclassical assumption is *consumption smoothing*.
+The data displays different behavior---something more hyperbolic, with benefits being consumed at a high rate soon after being received.
+The two models---neoclassical and hyperbolic---will be constructed then calibrated using transaction data from 3 independent stores in MI where we can identify SNAP transactions.
  -->

 <!-- # Literature Review {-} -->